melsayad/winston-sugar/README.md

     {
       "type": "printf",
       "options": {
-        "template": "custom" // the name of the custom template, you will find it in the printf section }
+        "template": "custom" // the name of the custom template.
+      }
     }
   ]